LakshmiRadhakrishnan09/AWS-Security-Specialist/Questions.md

 36. A company wants to deploy a distributed web application on a fleet of EC2 instances.
 The fleet will be fronted by a Classic Load Balancer that will be configured to terminate the TLS connection.
 The company wants to make sure that all past and current TLS traffic to the Classic Load Balancer stays secure, even if the certificate private key is leaked.
 To ensure the company meets these requirements, a Security Engineer can configure a Classic Load Balancer with:

-An HTTPS listener that uses a custom security policy that allows only perfect forward secrecy cipher suites. or
+An HTTPS listener that uses a custom security policy that allows only perfect forward secrecy cipher suites.(This should be correct)
 An HTTPS listener that uses the latest AWS predefined ELBSecurityPolicy-TLS-1-2-2017-01 security policy.

+ALB will not allow custom security policy.
+Classic LB allows custom security policy.

+ALB: You can use one of the ELBSecurityPolicy-FS policies if you require Forward Secrecy (FS).

 37. A company policy requires that no insecure server protocols are used on its Amazon EC2 instances.
 These protocols include FTP, Telnet, and HTTP.
 The company’s security team wants to evaluate compliance with this requirement by using a scheduled Amazon EventBridge (Amazon CloudWatch Events) event to review the current infrastructure and create a regular report about the EC2 instances.